 Outcomes

+In the next sections we ask you to nominate the outcomes you are wanting to achieve and how you will measure them.

 Describing outcomes and figuring out suitable measures is not everybody’s comfort zone – it’s OK if this feels a bit confusing!
 We have some handy resources and examples to help you think it through: Outcomes and measures – cheat sheet for Content applicants